Azure-Samples/kubernetes-offer-samples/samples/dynamic-configuration-settings-sample/README.md

-# Note
+## Note
-Please note this sample includes only a small subset of the files.
+This sample includes only a small subset of the files.
 The files in this sample folder contains the additional changes required on top of the base sample application '[k8s-offer-azure-vote](../k8s-offer-azure-vote/)'.